 We share our personal networks of contacts, wisdom, and resources.
 We adopt the design thinking motto of “fail early, fail often in order to succeed sooner.”
 We run a personal marathon in weekly sprints.

-We’re currently opening Failure Club to non-members during quarantine at a time when we all need a little extra community.
+We started opening Failure Club to non-members during quarantine at a time when we all needed a little extra community.
 This has been a tremendous boon to us and those who’ve joined, so we’re continuing the practice.

 $260 for 13 week session ($20 a session)